Abyei border conflict: Prelude

 The Abyei area is inhabited by the Ngok Dinka, a sub-group of the Dinka people who live in South Sudan.
 In the early 1900s, Misseriya Arabs moved to the area following the British conquest.
 Following the independence of South Sudan from Sudan in 2011, Abyei was left as a disputed area as no side wanted to give up the rich oilfields in the region.
 A short war broke out in 2012 over the area, but was resolved by the creation of the United Nations Interim Security Force for Abyei (UNISFA).
 As of 2024, South Sudan holds de facto control over the area.

-Most inter-communal violence is driven by Misseriya Arabs and Twic Dinka against the Ngok Dinka.
-Due to land disputes between the nomadic Misseriya and farming Ngok combined with climate change exacerbating dry seasons, Misseriya Arabs have encroached on Ngok Dinka land in the past few years.
+Most inter-communal violence is driven by Misseriya Arabs against the Ngok Dinka.
+Due to land disputes between the nomadic Misseriya and farming Ngok combined with climate change exacerbating dry seasons, Misseriya Arabs have encroached on Ngok Dinka land for many years.
 The Misseriya are also the only group that boycotted the 2013 referendum proposing Abyei fall under South Sudanese control, instead favoring Sudanese rule.

 Conflict

 Initial attacks

-The first attack happened on February 10, 2022, after Twic Dinka militants attacked a group of Abyei administrators surveying land on the Abyei-Twic State border.
-The surveyors were at the Aneet market whenever the Twic militants sent by Twic tax collectors attacked the surveyors.
+The first attack happened on February 10, 2022, after Twic Dinka youths were beaten by Ngok Dinka Police who were with Abyei administrators surveying land on the Twic-Twic State.
+The surveyors were at the Aneet market whenever the Twic youth sent by Twic tax collectors attacked the surveyors.
 Four people had been killed by the time UNISFA was sent to relieve tensions.
 Twelve others were wounded in the attack.
 The death toll later increased to 27 dead and 26 injured, according to Abyei Security Advisor Kiluk Kon.

 By March 6, over 50,000 refugees had fled to Abyei town due to the Twic attacks and by an attack in Mading-thon and Kuol Bol by Misseriya Arabs.
 Between March and April, attacks occurred in Nong, Lu, and Kolom.
 The Nong attack killed seven people, the Lu attack killed five and one was injured, and in Kon, four people were killed.
 Around 2,000 heads of cattle were stolen in Lu as well.
 Kon also stated that in the attacks, the perpetrators wore the uniform of the Sudanese Armed Forces.

 In May 2022, the SSPDF intervened in the area.
 South Sudanese President Salva Kiir also announced the creation of a panel to assess and relieve the violence.
 Peace talks also began in Entebbe, Uganda in May between Ngok Dinka and Misseriya tribal leaders, sponsored by the Community Empowerment for Progress Organization, a South Sudanese aid organization.